Elaine, Victoria: Townscape

 Elaine is located in the Shire of Moorabool, a local government area of Victoria.
-Surrounded by farmland, the town is situated on the Midland Highway between Ballarat and Geelong.
+Surrounded by farmland, the town is on the Midland Highway, between Ballarat and Geelong.

-The Railway Hotel is a hotel and pub at 5280 Midland Highway.
-Built in 1874, the building was intermittently used as a hotel, a brothel, or both until it was given its current name in 1912.
+The Railway Hotel is at 5280 Midland Highway.
+The building was constructed in 1874, with the railway station having been recently opened across the road, served by regular passenger trains travelling between Geelong and Ballarat.
+Allegedly, the hotel was also used as a brothel.
 In December 1922, publican Henry Gray was put on trial for fatally shooting drunken customer Michael Fahey, who had attacked him with an axe, but was acquitted.
-Locals, including the current publican, Bevley Townsend, tell a story that a murdered 19th-century miner, Lenny, has been reincarnated as the hotel's resident poltergeist.
-The station that was opposite the hotel has long been gone.
+Locals, including the current publican, Bevley Townsend, say that a murdered 19th-century miner, Lenny, has been reincarnated as the hotel's resident poltergeist.
+The railway station that was opposite the hotel has long been gone.
 (Note: A post office opened on 1 March 1859 as Mount Doran.
 It was renamed Elaine in 1872.
-A separate postie, Elaine Railway Station Post Office, opened on 13 April 1873, eleven days after the station did.
+A separate establishment, Elaine Railway Station Post Office, opened on 13 April 1873, eleven days after the station.
 In 1877, Elaine Post Office reverted to Mount Doran and the one at the railway station was renamed to Elaine.)

-The Elaine Farmacy, a general store; and the Farmgate Shop, a farm shop recognised for its potatoes, are also located on the Midland Highway.
-The Farmgate's owner, Mark Dunne, said that it was one of the first titles registered in Elaine on Cobb & Co.'s GeelongBallarat service.
-Elaine Recreation Reserve hosts the town's sporting facilities and clubs.
+The Elaine Farmacy, a general store; and the Farmgate Shop, a farm shop recognised for its potatoes, are also situated on the Midland Highway.
+The Farmgate's owner, Mark Dunne, said that the site was one of the first titles registered in Elaine on the route of Cobb & Co.'s GeelongBallarat coach service.
+Elaine Recreation Reserve hosts the town's sporting clubs and facilities.
 There is also a public hall.

 As of 2014, Elaine had two churches.
-Elaine is home to a Serbian Orthodox monastery with five monks and two nuns.
+There is also a Serbian Orthodox monastery and associated cemetery, which was home to five monks and two nuns in 2010.